stuffbymax/Bash-Theft-Auto/README.md

 [the ascii animation is made by AI]
 ## Overview

-BashBash Theft Auto is a text-based adventure game implemented entirely in Bash.
+Bash Theft Auto is a text-based adventure game implemented entirely in Bash.
 Inspired by classic open-world crime games, this script allows players to navigate a virtual world, earn money through legitimate jobs or criminal activities, purchase weapons and items, engage in dangerous encounters, and manage their health and inventory.

 The game features several locations, a variety of jobs and crimes, drug dealing, and even a music player.
 The script also includes save and load functionality, so players can continue their progress at a later time.